 Take a single “leg” deployment of the application infrastructure i.e. if there are 3 web servers, 3 app servers and a DB cluster then configure 1 web, 1 app and the DB cluster.
 Arguably, you could do this with any subset of the full deployment model.
 But it is better to do this using the smallest practical subset.

 - JVM heap memory should be in ratio.

-- Log setting of test and prod server should be the same
+- The log setting of the test and prod servers should be the same

 - Verify the connection limits of all servers in the test environment which should have the same scaled-down ratio as the production environment.